 Menno is a hair salon and community space in Midtown Sacramento.
 Founded in 2025, Menno was an idea born from a combined love for beauty and wellness, with a deep understanding that both are intrinsically linked.
 Their mission is to create a fun, peaceful and approachable space where all individuals feel seen, celebrated, safe, and rejuvenated.

-I brought the Menno visual brand to life in April of 2025.
+I brought the Menno visual brand to life in 2025.

 Software used: Adobe Illustrator